mantidproject/mantid/docs/source/release/v4.2.0/framework.rst

 * In :ref:`SaveAscii <algm-SaveAscii>` it is now possible to save out also the values of the spectrum axis.
 * :ref:`IndexPeaks <algm-IndexPeaks>` now has options to enter modulation vectors and additional information required for satellite peak indexing.
 As a result :ref:`IndexPeaksWithSatellites <algm-IndexPeaksWithSatellites>` has been deprecated and will be removed in a future release.
+* A bug in the conversion to Q3D and ModQ for indirect spectrometers at high Q in :ref:`ConvertToMD <algm-ConvertToMD>` has been fixed.

 Instrument Definition Files
 ---------------------------